MrXandbadas/imu_serial_node/README.md

-I modify a bit to make it work in Ubuntu 16.04 with ROS Kinetic.
+Peter Li: I modify a bit to make it work in Ubuntu 16.04 with ROS Kinetic.

 imu_serial_node